 Families with children are welcome to adopt from Burundi.

-Families must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.
+Families interested in adopting a child must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.

 Applicants with a past or current diagnosis of a life-threatening or communicable disease or other condition that impairs their ability to parent and/or the quality of life of a child are ineligible.
 A psychological evaluation is required for all applicants.